Money (2016 film): Reception

 The Palm Beach Post praised the acting stating that "Yes, Money is bound to remind you of other films of captors and captives, but the performances by cold-blooded intruder Jamie Bamber as John, drugged up Jesse Williams as Sean and the rest of the ensemble cast should keep you gripping the armrests of your theater seat".
 They added "A violent thriller of captor and captives, with plenty of reversals, adding up to a familiar, but entertaining white knuckle entertainment."

-Money has been on a worldwide festival tour that has included 23 wins and over 50 nominations including Best Picture wins in Xian, China at the 3rd annual Silk Road International Film Festival and in New York at the Long Beach International Film Festival.
+Money has been on a worldwide festival tour that has included 23 wins and over 50 nominations including Best Picture wins in Xi'an, China at the 3rd annual Silk Road International Film Festival and in New York at the Long Beach International Film Festival.
 The film has held screenings in Argentina, Ecuador, Greece, Italy, Spain, Sudan, United Kingdom and the United States where it has played in over 20 cities.

 The film released theatrically in Spain May 12, 2017 and in home markets worldwide and in the United States, Canada and UK on June 27, 2017.

 Money became available on Netflix October 15, 2017 in the over 190 countries the platform currently serves.